Bringing Home an Adopted Cat: The First Month

 What to expect

 Some hiding.
 A lot of hiding, possibly.
 Reduced eating, sometimes no eating for the first 12 to 24 hours.
 Hesitation around the litter box.
-Startling at ordinary sounds — the fridge, footsteps upstairs, a door closing.
-These are the “sickness behaviors” researchers have documented in healthy cats under environmental stress.
-They are expected, and in most cats they start to resolve as the new environment becomes familiar.
+Startling at ordinary sounds, the fridge, footsteps upstairs, a door closing.
+These are the documented “sickness behaviors” that healthy cats produce under environmental stress.
+They’re expected, and in most cats they start to resolve as the new environment becomes familiar.

 What they don’t do is resolve on a fixed schedule.
-Cats have distinguishable coping styles — a proactive, bold profile versus a reactive, wary profile — that track consistently with how individual cats respond to novel environments (Stella & Croney, 2019).
+Cats roughly split into two coping styles, proactive and bold or reactive and wary, and individual cats tend to stay within their style across new situations.
 A proactive cat may be out of the carrier and rubbing your legs by day two.
 A reactive cat may spend most of the first week behind a dresser.
 Neither is wrong.
-The reactive cat is not more broken; she’s doing the work of adjustment at her own pace, and pushing her to come out faster generally makes it worse.
+The reactive cat isn’t broken.
+She’s doing the work of adjustment at her own pace, and pushing her to come out faster generally makes it worse.

 What to do (and not do)

 What matters most is letting her choose.
-A study at Battersea tested two styles of human–cat interaction with a hundred cats in rehoming care.
-Under the “CAT” protocol — Choice and control given to the cat, Attention to her body language, Touch only where she’s comfortable — cats showed significantly more affiliative behavior and significantly less aggression and avoidance than cats handled in the conventional, human-initiated way (Haywood et al., 2021).
-The practical version of that finding is: if she doesn’t approach you, don’t approach her.
+The cleanest summary of the research on this is sometimes called the CAT approach: Choice and control given to the cat, Attention to her body language, Touch only where she’s comfortable.
+Cats handled this way show significantly more affiliative behavior and significantly less aggression and avoidance than cats handled in the conventional, human-initiated way.
+The practical version is simple: if she doesn’t approach you, don’t approach her.
 If she approaches and sniffs your hand, let her sniff.
 Don’t respond by scooping her up.

 Your own behavior is part of the environment.
 Keep your voice low, your movements slow and predictable, your entries and exits to the room at roughly the same times each day.
-Positive, consistent, and predictable interaction is one of the five core needs the AAFP/ISFM environmental guidelines identify for cats (Ellis et al., 2013), and it’s something you can give her from day one that costs nothing.
+Cats settle faster when the humans around them are boring, and being predictable is something you can offer her from day one that costs nothing.
 If she starts rubbing her cheeks on door frames, furniture corners, or your ankles, don’t interrupt it by picking her up.
 That’s her depositing facial pheromones and beginning to claim the room as hers, which is exactly what you want.

 A note on the “3-3-3 rule”

 You’ll see this on shelter websites and adoption pages: three days to decompress, three weeks to start to settle, three months to feel at home.
-It’s a useful communication heuristic — a rough orientation that matches what a lot of shelter staff observe — but it’s not a peer-reviewed clinical timeline.
-No study has tested or validated those specific intervals, and the coping-styles research already mentioned makes it clear that individual variation is large.
-Some cats are most of the way settled in a week.
-Others are still visibly adjusting at three months.
-A cat who hasn’t “decompressed” in three days doesn’t have a problem; she has her own timeline.
+It’s a useful communication heuristic, a rough orientation that matches what a lot of shelter staff observe, but it isn’t a peer-reviewed clinical timeline.

-Use the framework as a general shape, not a calendar.
-The real signal that things are moving in the right direction is behavioral: she’s eating, using the litter box, starting to explore the safe room when you’re not there, showing up near the door more often.
+Use 3-3-3 as a rough shape, not a calendar.
+The real signal that things are moving is behavioral: she’s eating, using the litter box, starting to explore the safe room when you’re not there, showing up near the door more often.

 Opening the door